mellisor/automated-treat-dispenser/README.md

 ## Project Description

-This repo contains the bits of code that power the treat dispenser you can find at {insert URL here}.
+This repo contains the bits of code that power the treat dispenser you can find at https://www.printables.com/model/712611-automated-pet-treat-dispenser.
 All you should need to do is install the `gpiod` package, update the code, then run the command `python motor.py 512 -d 45` to rotate the divider by one segment

 ## Installing the necessary packages